 Monitor Audio makes it easier to see the moods suggested by Elac.
 White’s strumming and fingerpicking are intensified, with a tauter sense for timing.

-Although we aren’t sure if we are highlighting the Elac Debut B6 speakers or Bronze 2’s flaws, we are convinced that the Elac speakers are speakers we still recommend.
+Although we aren’t sure if we are highlighting the Elac Debut B6 speakers or Bronze 2’s flaws, we are convinced that the Elac speakers review is speakers we still recommend.

 Although they may not be as versatile as the Bronze 2s in terms of dynamic range, it is still a lively and entertaining performance that showcases the power and punch of the impressive low end.